Wauwatosa East High School: History

 The sports teams are named the Red Raiders.
 They were once represented by a logo of a cartoon Native American brave in warpaint and a mascot dressed as a Native American.
-In 2006 this came under protest, which led to the logo being changed to a shield with the letters 'TE' on the front and crossed spears behind and the mascot becoming changed to a pirate.
+In 2006 this came under protest, which led to the logo being changed to a shield with the letters 'TE' on the front and crossed spears behind and the mascot being changed to a pirate known as Captain Red.